 Winning the lottery can change your entire life in the blink of an eye, which is precisely why so many scammers and criminals take advantage of those thinking that they could have won huge amounts of cash.
 Lottery scams come in different forms, but usually, have one thing in common; they promise you a big payout in return for a “processing fee”, or other type of nominal payment.
-The scammer claims that these fees are needed to distribute the lottery winnings, and the scammer will often ask for subsequent payments stringing the victim along.

 These lottery scams are instigated through text messages, emails or phone calls; and replying to these messages can open the floodgates to being scammed.
 Let’s go over a few ways that you can protect yourself against lottery scams.